 Changes as follows:

 Wind generators (or wind turbines) have been used by a number of IALA Members to power aids to navigation.
-The most popular type were horizontal axis machines with a two bladed (propeller type) turbine.
-The maintenance requirements arising from the moving parts design of wind generators and susceptibility to storm damage has limited the use of wind generators.
+The most popular type were horizontal axis machines with a two or more bladed (propeller type) turbine.
+The maintenance requirements arising from the number of moving parts of a wind generators and the susceptibility to storm damage, has limited the use of wind generators.

 Page 141 – 7.2.2 Wind Energy – Installations